indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/reducers/reducers.md

 ### keplerGlReducer.plugin

-Returns a kepler.gl reducer that will also pass each action through additional reducers spiecified.
+Returns a indranildeveloper-kepler.gl reducer that will also pass each action through additional reducers spiecified.
 The parameter should be either a reducer map or a reducer function.
 The state passed into the additional action handler is the instance state.
 It will include all the subreducers `visState`, `uiState`, `mapState` and `mapStyle`.
 `.plugin` is only meant to be called once when mounting the keplerGlReducer to the store.
-**Note** This is an advanced option to give you more freedom to modify the internal state of the kepler.gl instance.
+**Note** This is an advanced option to give you more freedom to modify the internal state of the indranildeveloper-kepler.gl instance.
 You should only use this to adding additional actions instead of replacing default actions.

 **Parameters**